Richard Miles McCool: Biography

-In January 1946, McCool was reverted back to lieutenant (junior grade).
+In January 1946, McCool was reverted to lieutenant (junior grade).
 In July, he assumed command of USS LSC 44, then transferred to the destroyer USS McKean.
-In July 1947, he became the Aide to Commandant, Eighth Naval District at New Orleans, Louisiana.
+In July 1947, he became the aide to commandant, Eighth Naval District at New Orleans, Louisiana.
 After instructor duty at the University of Oklahoma with the Naval Reserve Officers Training Corps in June 1949, he received orders to USS Frank Knox, later transferring to USS Leyte.
-In January 1951, he was promoted to Lieutenant.
-Completing Armed Forces Information School at Fort Slocum, New York, in June, he received orders to Commander Naval Base, Long Beach, California, and served as the Public Information Officer.
+In January 1951, he was promoted to lieutenant.
+Completing Armed Forces Information School at Fort Slocum, New York, in June, he received orders to Commander Naval Base, Long Beach, California, and served as the public information officer.
 A year later, he returned for duty at the Eighth Naval District.
-In July 1954, he received orders to be the Assistant for Public Information at Boston University, Boston, Massachusetts.
-In June 1955, he was promoted to Lieutenant commander and assigned to the Bureau of Naval Personnel in Washington, D.C.
-The following year, he reported overseas as a staff member of Commander, South East Asia Treaty Organization at Bangkok, Thailand.
-In December 1958, he was assigned staff duty with Commandant of the Ninth Naval District at Great Lakes, Illinois, where he was promoted to Commander in July 1960.
-In April 1961, he reported to serve on the staff of Commander, First Fleet and transferred three years later for duty with Commander, U.S. Naval Forces, Japan.
-Returning to the U.S., he continued staff duty with Commander, Seventh Fleet.
-In July 1965, he was promoted to Captain.
+In July 1954, he received orders to be the assistant for public information at Boston University, Boston, Massachusetts.
+In June 1955, he was promoted to lieutenant commander and assigned to the Bureau of Naval Personnel in Washington, D.C.
+The following year, he reported overseas as a staff member of commander, South East Asia Treaty Organization at Bangkok, Thailand.
+In December 1958, he was assigned staff duty with commandant of the Ninth Naval District at Great Lakes, Illinois, where he was promoted to commander in July 1960.
+In April 1961, he reported to serve on the staff of commander, First Fleet and transferred three years later for duty with commander, U.S. Naval Forces, Japan.
+Returning to the U.S., he continued staff duty with commander, Seventh Fleet.
+In July 1965, he was promoted to captain.
 In April 1966, he became Deputy Commander of the Defense Information School at Fort Benjamin Harrison, Indiana.
-Following his service in various public affairs posts, he retired from active duty in 1974 with the rank of Captain and became active in local politics in the Bremerton, Washington area.
+Following his service in various public affairs posts, he retired from active duty in 1974 with the rank of captain and became active in local politics in the Bremerton, Washington, area.

 McCool died of natural causes on March 5, 2008, at the age of 86 in a hospital in Bremerton, Washington.